bburns/clipmon/README.md

-    (setq clipmon-sound t)             ; t for included beep, or path or nil (setq clipmon-interval 2)          ; time interval to check clipboard (secs) (setq clipmon-timeout 5)           ; stop if no activity after n minutes
+    (setq clipmon-sound t)             ; t for included beep, or path or nil (setq clipmon-interval 2)          ; time interval to check clipboard (secs) (setq clipmon-timeout 5)           ; stop if no activity after n minutes (setq clipmon-action 'insert)      ; action to take with clipboard text

 transforms on the clipboard text are performed in this order: